ysl1016/vault-bridge-gpt-actions/README.md

 3. Setting up SSL/TLS
 4. Implementing proper authentication
 5. Using a process manager (PM2/Supervisor)
-6. Using a paid ngrok plan or alternative tunneling service for persistent URLs
+6. Using a paid ngrok plan or waiting for our Cloudflare Tunnel integration

 ### Troubleshooting